Axway/hands-on/apim/Environment/APIM_Reference_Environment/Readme.md

 ### Licenses

 - For internal usage (Axway employees), the environment is delivered with valid internal licenses for API Gateway and Decision Insight.
-- For external usage (partners or customers), ask your your Axway alliance/account manager for API Management and API analytics demonstration licenses (Not For Resale).
+- For external usage (partners or customers), ask your Axway alliance/account manager for API Management and API analytics demonstration licenses (Not For Resale).

 Place all the API Gateway licenses into this folder :
 /opt/Axway/APIM/apigateway/conf/licenses